LarsHLunde/AssortedKnowledge/Rsync.md

 will have a core pinned to compress the data, and data will only be transferred as fast as it can compress.
 In my testing, the throughput of the algorithm is somewhere between 20-80MB/s.

-If you will not be tramsferring over that speed, you probably should use compression, \
+If you will not be transferring over that speed, you probably should use compression, \
 if not, it will only make things slower.

 My testing will follow, \